coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-engine-stripe-one-time-payments.md

 date: 2020-05-13
 ---

-I maintain a handful of Ruby on Rails applications for my clients, and most of them end up wanting to process payments at some point or another.
+I maintain a handful of Ruby on Rails applications for my clients.
+Most of them need to handle payments.
 My go-to payment processor is [Stripe](https://stripe.com/).
-Stripe really makes payments easy, but it still requires some setup and configuration.
-At this point I've written the same one-time payment feature about five times with slight variations.
-I wanted to make it easier to repeat.
+Stripe makes payments easy, but still requires some setup and configuration.
+I've written the same one-time payment feature about five times with slight variations, so I wanted to make it easier to repeat.

-I figured this sort of abstraction is a great candidate for a [Rails engine](https://guides.rubyonrails.org/engines.html).
+This sort of abstraction is a good candidate for a [Rails engine](https://guides.rubyonrails.org/engines.html).

 Engines are basically sub-applications that provide functionality to a host application.
-They're great if you have some set of features that could reasonably be separated into their own application, but require a good amount of interoperability with your main application.
-(Thanks to [Noah Gibbs](https://codefol.io/) for the vocab on that one).
+They're great if you have some set of features that could reasonably be separated into their own application, but require a high amount of interoperability with your main application.
+(Thanks to [Noah Gibbs](https://codefol.io/) for the phrasing on that one).

-Here's how I wrote a proof-of-concept engine that:
+I wrote a proof-of-concept engine that:

 1. Takes custom payment amounts
 2. Takes credit cards from customers
 3. Creates charges using Stripe

-With that engine in hand, I can include it in any future project, provide my Stripe credentials, and save myself quite a bit of time.
+With that engine in hand, I can include it in any future project, provide the Stripe credentials, and save quite a bit of time.

 Here's how you can do something similar.

 ## Generate the engine

-In the command line:
+In the command line, run the [rails plugin generator](https://guides.rubyonrails.org/engines.html#generating-an-engine) with the `--mountable` flag.

 ```sh
 rails plugin new payments --mountable